DisnakeDev/disnake/docs/api.rst

 .. class:: GuildScheduledEventPrivacyLevel

-    Represents the scheduled event privacy level.
+    Represents the privacy level of a guild scheduled event.

     .. versionadded:: 2.3

     .. attribute:: guild_only

-        The scheduled event is only for a specific guild.
+        The guild scheduled event is only for a specific guild.

 Async Iterator